Akmeena4u/CS-Fundamentals-for-placements/004_Computer Networks's Most asked interview questions/SET3: DataLink layer - MAC & LLC.md

-### Explain the Stop-and-Wait ARQ protocol, including how it handles corrupted and lost frames, the role of sequence numbers, and how various delays (propagation delay, transmission delay, queuing delay, processing delay) affect its performance.
-Additionally, describe how to calculate the total time for a complete cycle, the protocol's efficiency, and throughput.**
+### Explain the Stop-and-Wait ARQ protocol, including how it handles corrupted and lost frames, the role of sequence numbers, and how various delays affect its performance.
+Additionally, describe how to calculate the total time for a complete cycle, the protocol's efficiency, and throughput.
 >
 > The Stop-and-Wait ARQ protocol is used for reliable data transmission by sending one frame at a time and waiting for an acknowledgment (ACK) before sending the next frame.
 It handles corrupted frames by discarding them and not sending an ACK, while lost frames are managed by retransmitting the frame if the ACK is not received within the timeout period.
 Sequence numbers (typically 0 and 1) help distinguish between new and retransmitted frames, ensuring proper frame order and handling duplicates.
 >